jonlpersson/ed-latimore/site/_posts/2019-04-09-how-to-make-money-online-for-beginners.md

 And that's the beauty of making money online.
 There's no "one" way to do it.

-But just like an offline business, online business is governed by a basic set of principles.
+But just like an offline business, an online business is governed by a basic set of principles.
 Beginners don't know them, so this guide is here for the general principles from the ground up.

-{% include widgets/toc.html heading="How to make money online: The beginners guide" list-items="Marketing, Sales, Product, Networking" list-ids="1-marketing, 2-sales, 3-product, 4-networking" %}

 ## 1\.
 Marketing